Special Occasion

 FAQs

-What length of dress works best?
+What length of dress is best for a graduation?

-What colors look best?
+What colors look best for graduation photos?

-Can I wear jeans?
+Can I wear jeans to a graduation ceremony?

-What shoes should I wear?
+What shoes should I wear to a graduation ceremony?

-Can I wear sleeveless or a jumpsuit?
+Can I wear sleeveless outfits or a jumpsuit to graduation?

-The Last Word
+Last Word

 You’ve waited for this day for years—so wear something that lets you relax and enjoy it if you feel confident, comfortable, and like yourself.
 That’s the winning look.